theAbuzar26/NoteSpreader/README.md

-# NoteShare/NoteSpreader - Share Your Notes!
+# NoteSharing/NoteSpreader - Share Your Notes!

-NoteShare is a web application that allows users to share their notes with others and interact with fellow users through a built-in chat feature.
-With NoteShare, you can easily create, manage, and share your notes while **connecting with like-minded individuals**.
+NoteSharing is a web application that allows users to share their notes with others and interact with fellow users through a built-in chat feature.
+With NoteSharing, you can easily create, manage, and share your notes while **connecting with like-minded individuals**.

 ## Features